jamesarosen/xebec/README.md

     <%= nav_bar %>

+If you want to add extra HTML attributes to the root navigation bar element (say, for compatibility with existing CSS and Javascript), you can pass them to the `nav_bar` call:

+    <%= nav_bar :site, :id => 'sitenav' %>

 Xebec will assign this navigation bar the name `:default` in case you need to refer to it elsewhere, but you probably won't.

 #### Populating a Navigation Bar ####